randa-mu/blocklock-js/README.md

 1. Encoding and Encryption:

     * Use the SolidityEncoder to encode Solidity-compatible data types.
-    * Encrypt the encoded message and specify the decryption block number.
+    * Encrypt the encoded message and specify the decryption chain height.

 2. On-Chain Interaction:

-    * Call the appropriate function in the user contract with the encrypted data and the block number used during off-chain encryption.
-In this example, the function `createTimelockRequest` is called, which creates an on-chain timelock request with the encrypted data and block number as a condition for decryption, stores the encrypted data, and generates a request ID.
+    * Call the appropriate function in the user contract with the encrypted data and the chain height used during off-chain encryption.
+In this example, the function `createTimelockRequest` is called, which creates an on-chain timelock request with the encrypted data and chain height as a condition for decryption, stores the encrypted data, and generates a request ID.

 3. Decryption:

-    * After the specified block number, the on-chain timelock contract triggers a callback to the user's contract, providing the decryption key.
+    * After the specified chain height, the on-chain timelock contract triggers a callback to the user's contract, providing the decryption key.
 The user's contract then calls the `decrypt` function in the `BlocklockSender` contract to perform on-chain decryption using the provided decryption key.

 ### Supported Data Types